Bishop Scott Jones

 Houston Episcopal Area

-Scott Jameson Jones currently serves as the resident bishop of the Texas Annual Conference of The United Methodist Church with an office Houston.
+Bishop Scott Jameson Jones was elected to the episcopacy in 2004 and currently serves as the resident bishop of the Texas Annual Conference of The United Methodist Church with an office in Houston.

-He was born in 1954 in Nashville, Tennessee and was raised in Tennessee, Illinois, Indiana and Colorado.
-He received degrees from the University of Kansas (B.A. in Philosophy), Perkins School of Theology of Southern Methodist University (Master of Theology) and Southern Methodist University (Ph.D. in Religious Studies).
+Bishop Jones was born in 1954 in Nashville, Tennessee, and was raised in Tennessee, Illinois, Indiana, and Colorado.
+He received degrees from the University of Kansas (B.A. in Philosophy), Perkins School of Theology of Southern Methodist University (Master of Theology), and Southern Methodist University (Ph.D. in Religious Studies).
 His dissertation research was focused on Wesley Studies and the History of Biblical Interpretation.